 d.
 Limited continuous use movements are movements generally to one site over a period of ninety (90) consecutive days made by over dimension vehicles which do not exceed the weight limits.
 Limited continuous use permits may be issued for up to ten (10) trips generally to the same site during the time period allowed.

-5. The Director or his or her designee is authorized to approve the application for approved routes.
+5. The Chief of Police or his or her designee is authorized to approve the application for approved routes.
 Upon approval and payment of all required fees, the Police Department shall issue a permit allowing passage of the oversize and/or overweight vehicles over Village streets.
 The permit shall be specific and contain:

 a.
 Permit number.

 c.
 Whether the permit is for single, round, multiple or limited continuous trip routing.

 d.
 The description of object or vehicle to be moved.

 e.
 Authorized gross weight, axle weights, width, length and height.

 f.
 The authorized routing over Village streets including the origin and termination points within the Village.

 g.
 The fee amount.

 h.
 The date and signature of the Chief of Police or his or her designee.